 Australian highlights include performances with the Melbourne, Adelaide and West Australian Symphonies, Kate Ceberano, Emma Pask, Don Burrows, Darren Percival and of course his father, James Morrison.

 The latest release featuring William is entitled ‘Midnight till Dawn’ recorded at Abbey Rd studios in London.

 2019 saw William touring with Grammy Award winning vocalist Kurt Elling and performing at International Jazz Day in Melbourne Australia.

-His latest career development has him recording a suite of original works at Capitol Studios in Los Angeles with producer Willie Murillo, where he will also record all solo vocals.
+His latest career development has him recording a suite of original works at Capitol Studios in Los Angeles with producer Willie Murillo, where he has also recorded all solo vocals.

-Having completed his own studies at the Academy only four years ago, William brings an extremely relevant perspective to students at JMA.
+Having completed his own studies at the Academy only five years ago, William brings an extremely relevant perspective to students at JMA.